 Tanabata is one of Japan’s five traditional festivals known as ‘gosekku’ and it is an interesting time to visit the country.
 However, the Tanabata dates vary between different regions.

 According to the formerly used lunar calendar, the seventh month is August rather than July.
-In some places like Sendai, they celebrate on August 7, though the official date is July 7 (Wednesday in 2021).
+In some places like Sendai, they celebrate on August 7, though the official date is July 7.

 What is the Tanabata festival

 Huge Tanabata festivals are held throughout Japan.
-The most famous is the Sendai Tanabata Festival (6-8 August, Friday to Sunday in 2021).
+The most famous is the Sendai Tanabata Festival.
 Traveling to Sendai is easy using your Japan Rail Pass, it takes around two and a half hours from the capital.
 The Tokyo Tanabata Festival is also a grand affair.

 The style of the festivals varies from place to place though most involve Tanabata decoration competitions as well as parades and a range of festive activities.
 The atmosphere is fantastic and the streets are lined with food stalls.